Palazzo dei Dieci Savi: Description

-The palace has a longer façade on the Ruga (alley) degli Osei and a shorter one on the Canal Grande.
+The palace has a longer façade on the Ruga (alley) dei Oresi and a shorter one on the Canal Grande.
 The former has a portico with 37 arcades, whose ceiling, with cross vaults, is covered by frescoes, most of which are preserved in a good state.

 The two upper floors, divided by two thick frames, feature 37 mullioned windows with undecorated stone frames.
 At the top is a notched frame in correspondence with the attic.
 The façade on the canal is similar: It has four arcades at the bottom and five pairs of rectangular mullioned windows at the upper floors.

-The only decorative elements are the 16th-century statue of Justice (second floor) at the corner, and a bas-relief with a Lion of St. Mark (1848), dating to the short-lived Republic of St. Mark (1848).
+The only decorative elements are the 16th-century statue of Justice (second floor) at the corner, and a bas-relief with a Lion of St. Mark (1848), dating to the short-lived Republic of San Marco.